-In this story of French prisoners of war held by the Germans during WWI, we see friendships by social class that cut across national lines, and a call for humanism rather than patriotism.
-An anti-war classic, without a single battle scene.
+In this story of French prisoners of war held by the Germans during Word War I, we see friendships by social class that cut across national lines, and a call for humanism rather than patriotism.
+This film is an anti-war classic, without a single battle scene.

 Told from the point of view of a middle-class college student who volunteers to fight in the Vietnam War and whose idealism about the war vanishes, Platoon realistically portrays the chaos and confusion that American soldiers faced in the jungles of Vietnam.